Onbrez

 • Find out how to use Onbrez correctly and possible side effects.

-• The dose of Onbrez is usually 1 capsule inhaled once a day.
+• The usual dose is 1 capsule inhaled once a day.

-• If you miss a dose, you can take it as soon as you remember.
-But if it is nearly time for your next dose, just take your next dose at the right time.
+• Missed dose: If you miss a dose, you can take it as soon as you remember.
+But if it’s nearly time for your next dose, just take your next dose at the right time.

-To get the most benefit, it is important to use the correct technique.
-Ask your doctor, pharmacist or nurse to show you how to use your Breezhaler device.
-Here is some guidance:
+To get the most benefit, it's important to use the correct technique.
+Ask your healthcare provider to show you how to use your Breezhaler device.

 Using your Breezhaler device